metamath/lamp-guide/docs/index.md

 > Enter
 > `|- ( 2 + 2 ) = 4`
 > and press Enter (Return) to save the result.
+> Note that the `|-` at the beginning is automatically entered for you.

 After editing, instead of pressing Enter (Return), you could also click on the icon <img width="16" height="16" src="save.svg" alt="save"> (save) or the